A discrepancy result for Hilbert modular forms: Main term in special cases: Proof of Theorem

 \subsection{Acknowledgements}

 The results in this article are contained in the second-named author's doctoral thesis.
-The first named author acknowledges the support of SERB grant MTR/2017/000114 in this project.
-The second named author is supported by a Ph.D. fellowship from CSIR.
-The third named author acknowledges the support of SERB grant MTR/2019/001108 in this project.
+The first named author acknowledges the support of ANRF grant MTR/2017/000114 in this project.
+The second named author was supported by a Ph.D. fellowship from CSIR.
+The third named author acknowledges the support of ANRF grants MTR/2019/001108 and CRG/2023/001743 in this project.
+The second-named author thanks COEP Technological University, Pune, for providing an excellent working environment.